 During the two weeks last winter, approximately 45,000 guests visited the arena on which the study is based.
 They are audience members, participants, journalists, volunteers, or others who are involved in some way.
 These groups spent money in the region during the events, which increased the economic value creation in Oslo because there was more money in circulation than otherwise.

-In addition, approximately 20,000 Marka spectators contributed with lives during the 5-mile race; these are not included in the analysis.
+In addition, approximately 20,000 Marka spectators contributed with lives during the 50km race; these are not included in the analysis.

 Sustainable operations are crucial to success